acmdas/das_fieldstones/morefieldstones2019.md

 “The friendship of a blockhead shun,<br/>Said Israel’s monarch, David’s son.”—Samuel Low, *The Fool’s Friendship* (c.
 1800)

 “And all that pity you are made your prey.”—Thomas Otway, *The Orphan* (1680)

+## The Limits of Technique
+Monday, 21 Oct 2019

+“It’s possible that you no longer need to get better at your craft.
+That your craft is just fine.

+It’s possible that you need to be braver instead.”—Seth Godin